HebiRobotics/QuickBuffers/README.md

 ## Why Protobuf v2 instead of the newer v3?

 Both proto2 and proto3 use the same wire format, so the messages are binary compatible and only differ in semantics.
-Unfortunately, many of the changes introduced in proto3 turned out to be major design flaws, and they ended up adding several workarounds to revert to the original proto2 semantics.
+Unfortunately, several of the changes introduced in proto3 turned out to be major design flaws, and the protobuf team ended up adding several workarounds to revert to the original proto2 semantics.
 Google has stated that they will keep supporting both versions indefinitely, so we recommend sticking with proto2.
 For comparison, the main changes were

 * No field presence